fhirfactory/pegacorn-base-docker-wildfly/README.md

 # pegacorn-base-docker-wildfly
-Base docker image for wildfly runnning on Alpine
+Base docker image for wildfly running on Alpine